Core Company

 Do Core Company members pay for workshops?
 What types of trainings are included in this program?

 No. The entire scope of educational trainings, workshops, and Play/Practice events are free to members of the Core Company.
-These workshops take place weekly on Monday nights and span topics such as Auditions, Solo Performance, Combat and Physical Training, Shakespeare, Devising, Textual Clarity, Vocal Coaching, etc. These workshops are taught by Public Artistic staff, visiting guest artists and resident artists, and other industry experts.
+These workshops take place weekly on Monday nights and span topics such as Solo Performance, Combat and Physical Training, Vocal and Dialect Coaching, etc. These workshops are taught by visiting guest artists, resident artists, and other industry experts.

 Will Core Company members be Teaching Artists?